arduino-libraries/Arduino_PowerManagement/docs/README.md

 **NOTE:** Any change to the power rails persists even if the board is disconnected from power.
 Make sure you design your solution accordingly.

 ## Low Power Functionality
+The low power functionality is aimed at having the same results on both of the boards, but the APIs are slightly different however.

 ### Sleep